anish21pgt/ReactRecoil/README.md

+## This is a Task Manager Application made with React.
+Users can add new tasks and remove them once completed.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).